xsleonard/sublime-MarkdownImages/README.md

 You can choose to show local, show remote or show all images from the [command palette](#commands) and with the [configuration](#configuration) settings.

+## Limitations

+Sublime's markdown parser only recognizes an image URL if these conditions are met:
+- There is no whitespace in the URL or filepath.
+- The "alt text" section of the image markup is not empty (it can have whitespace).

 ## Configuration

 By default, images are rendered when the file is first loaded.
 This can be configured with the `show_local_images_on_load` and `show_remote_images_on_load` settings.